qgis/QGIS-Enhancement-Proposals/qep-406-dataviewer-modeldesigner .md

 However, what does support inspecting other data type in QGIS is the Identify Results Panel.
 In a future iteration of the data viewer we could also have a Identify widget and they could switch with a stack widget with the attribut table could switch.

-we could make with a new convenience custom widget for this similar to what exists for the `QgsAttributeTableView` something like *QgsIdentifyResultsTreeView*.
+we could make a new convenience custom widget for this similar to what exists for the `QgsAttributeTableView` something like *QgsIdentifyResultsTreeView*.
 This widget could also be used in other areas of QGIS and external plugins as well.

 ![Improve support inspecting non vector data](images/qep406/model_designer_dataviewer_identify.png)